Social War (91–87 BC): Initial offensive

 The Romans levied a massive force over the winter, allowing the consuls of 90 BC to depart for war immediately.
 All consuls and praetors that year were assigned to Italy; the provincial governors at the start of the war had their terms continuously prorogued.
 According to the summary of Livy, Livy included tables of the Latin and foreign communities that sent auxiliaries to join the Romans.
 Modern estimates of Roman manpower exceed 140,000, split between fourteen legions (two for each consul and one each for ten legates).
 Rome also conscripted ships and mercenaries from its overseas allies; two triremes, for example, were taken from Heraclea Pontica on the Black Sea and returned eleven years later.

 The initial Italian offensive struck in late 91 and early 90 BC.
 It was clearly planned with full knowledge of typical Roman strategy and operations.
 There was a policy of mercy toward pro-Roman combatants in the southern theatre commanded by Gaius Papius Mutilus; the war also assumed a "distinctive character" in the extent to which Roman soldiers defected to the Italians.
 For example, when Nola was captured, the Italians were able to induce the defection of most of the Roman soldiers (the officers refused and were starved to death).

 In the initial offensive, the colony of Aesernia was put under prolonged siege: the consul Lucius Julius Caesar moved to break it but was unsuccessful; the Romans suffered further reverses, losing Venafrum, Grumentum in Lucania, and suffering defeat near Alba Fucens.
 The most important victories for the Italians were in Campania and Picenum.
 In Campania, Mutilus took Nola, Herculaneum, and Salernum, before being stopped at Acerrae from advancing on Capua.
 In Picenum, Gaius Vidacilius, Titus Lafrenius, and one Publius Ventidius defeated Gnaeus Pompeius Strabo at Mount Falernus and forced him to take refuge at Firmum.
-Vidacilius took the opportunity then to advance into down the eastern Italian coast into Apulia, taking Canusium.
+Vidacilius took the opportunity then to advance down the eastern Italian coast into Apulia, taking Canusium.
 Aesernia fell later in the year after repeated failures by Lucius Julius Caesar to relieve the town; turning south, Caesar attempted to stop Mutilius from forcing the fortress at Acerrae, but both sides found themselves in a series of indecisive engagements.